Rated 'Excellent' on Trustpilot

 Biological factors

 Men tend to develop heart disease earlier than women.
 Oestrogen, a hormone more abundant in women, offers some protection against heart disease before menopause.
-Oestrogen stimulates the production of HDL, 'good cholesterol' and decreases the production of LDL, or 'bad cholesterol'.
+Oestrogen stimulates the production of HDL cholesterol, and decreases the production of LDL cholesterol.
 Oestrogen also improves the function of the endothelium of the blood vessels and improves their function.
 Once women reach menopause, their risk increases due to the drop in oestrogen, but on average, men develop heart disease 7 to 10 years earlier than women.

-As men have much lower levels oestrogen than women do, they are not provided with the protection that oestrogen can have on cardiovascular health.
+As men have much lower levels of oestrogen than women, they are not provided with the protection that oestrogen can have on cardiovascular health.

 Hormonal differences

 Testosterone has been shown to impact heart health in men.
-Higher testosterone levels might lead to higher LDL cholesterol (the "bad" cholesterol), which is linked to increased heart disease risk.
+Higher testosterone levels might lead to higher LDL cholesterol, which is linked to increased heart disease risk.

 Some studies have shown testosterone to promote the release of inflammatory molecules including cytokines, interleukins and tumour necrosis factor, which trigger inflammation in the arterial walls.
 Inflammation is a key factor in the progression of atherosclerosis because it encourages the formation of plaques and makes them more prone to rupture, leading to heart attacks or strokes.
 However, there is conflicting research on this topic, with other studies showing testosterone to have an anti-inflammatory effect and being beneficial for the prevention of heart disease.
 The science isn't yet clear on this topic, so it is best to make sure your testosterone levels are normal, not in excess, and not too low.
 Read more on the natural decline of testosterone in men in 'andropause, the 'male menopause'.